zeroxoxo/ComfyUI-Fast-Style-Transfer/README.md

 # ComfyUI-Fast-Style-Transfer
-ComfyUI node for fast neural style transfer
+ComfyUI node for fast neural style transfer.

 This is a simple conversion based on this: https://github.com/rrmina/fast-neural-style-pytorch